Cost of Living Comparison Between Toronto and Regina Cost of Living Comparison Between Toronto and Regina

 Rent is clearly cheaper in Regina, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-How do food prices compare in Toronto and Regina?
+How do food prices compare in Toronto and in Regina?

 Groceries cost about 5% more in Toronto, though it depends on what you buy.
 Local produce may be comparable; imported and premium items show the biggest price gap.

-Is eating out cheaper in Toronto or Regina?
+Is eating out cheaper in Toronto or in Regina?

-Is $2,500 a realistic budget for Toronto or Regina?
+Is $2,500 a realistic budget for living in Toronto or in Regina?

 Is Toronto or Regina more family-friendly?